 2000 (India)

 A young man 20, working in the Information systems department was always looking serious and gloomy.
 It looked as though he was having an inferiority complex.
 There was never a smile on his face.
-After he practiced the ‘counting mode’ for a few months, his face changed remarkably.
+After he practiced the ‘counting mode’ of this meditation for a few months, his face changed remarkably.
 He was frequently smiling.
 He showed more confidence in talking to others.

 2000 (India)

-An operator in a paper mill aged 45, had serious family problems.
-His wife had chronic mental problems and had outbursts of anger not controlled by treatment for a long time.
-His only son aged 26 was mentally retarded and had speech problems.
+An operator in a paper mill, aged 45, had serious family problems.
+His wife had chronic mental illness and had outbursts of anger not controlled by treatment for a long time.
+His only son, aged 26, was mentally retarded and had speech problems.
 He used to walk with his body rigid, like a statue with a grim face, not looking at the people passing by – a personification of sorrow.
-After several rounds of my persuasion, he started practicing the ‘counting mode’ (1) at bed time.
+After several rounds of my persuasion, he started practicing the ‘counting mode’ of meditation at bedtime.
 In about 3 months, his facial expression changed remarkably.
-One day, when I asked him about his problems on the sidewalk, he started crying, tears flowing from his eyes.
-But to my pleasant surprise, he soon recovered and started smiling, though the tears were still on his face!
-I consider his transformation as the greatest achievement of this method.
-If a person in his family situation could smile by practicing this method, I feel any one can smile.

 2000 (India)